gap-packages/kan/README.md

 Contact
 -------
-If you have a question relating to ``Kan'', encounter any problems, or have a suggestion for extending the package in any way, please
+If you have a question relating to 'Kan', encounter any problems, or have a suggestion for extending the package in any way, please
  - email: c.d.wensley@bangor.ac.uk
  - or report an issue at: https://github.com/gap-packages/kan/issues/new